alejandroariasz/parallel-programming/huaariasza-dabaquerot/openmp/README.txt

-Aplicacion Blur-effect
+Blur-effect application

-Para utilizar la aplicación es necesario instalar OpenCV
+Before start you need to install OpenCV

 https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html

-una vez instalado el comando de compilación es el siguiente
+once you have everything installed you can proceed to the compilationas described bellow

 g++ -I/usr/include/opencv -I/usr/include/opencv2 -L/usr/local/lib/ -g -o bluromp blur-openmp.cpp -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_ml -lopencv_video -lopencv_features2d -lopencv_calib3d -lopencv_objdetect -lopencv_contrib -lopencv_legacy -lopencv_stitching -fopenmp --std=c++11

-Siendo

-g++ el compilador a utilizar
+g++ el compiler to use
-bluromp nombre del ejecutable a generar blur-openmp.cpp programa que realiza el efecto de blur -fopenmp comando para usar las librerías de openmp --std=c++11 comando para utilizar la última versión de c++

-ejecutar aplicación
+bluromp executable name
+blur-openmp.cpp program to make the blur effect -fopenmp command to use openmp libraries
+--std=c++11 command to use the last version of c++

+Execute the application

 ./bluromp mario720.jpg 3 2 1

-siendo

-bluromp nombre del ejecutable a generado mario720.jpg nombre de la imágen (debe estar en el mismo directorio) 3 tamaño del kernel a utilizar en el efecto de blur
-2 número de hilos a lanzar para hacer el cálculo del efecto de blur 1 variable para cambiar a modo de prueba (si es 0 se verá la imágen resultante, si es uno solo se verán los datos de desempeño)

-este programa mostrará en consola algo como lo que se muestra a continuación
+bluromp executable name
+mario720.jpg image name (inside img folder)
+3 kernel size
+2 number of threads
+1 variable to change to test mode (if it is equal to 0 the output image will be displayed, in other case only performance data will be displayed)

+performance data looks like the example bellow

 1280x720	2	5	475,708 ms

-siendo

-1280x720 tamaño de la imágen
-2 número de hilos
+1280x720 image size
+2 number of threads
-5 tamaño del kernel
+5 kernel size
-475,708 ms tiempo de ejecución
+475,708 ms execution time

-Para ver el rendimiento general basta con ejecutar el archivo script_ejecutar_todo.sh, con el comando
+To evaluate the overall performance you just have to execute the script_ejecutar_todo.sh file, using the command

 sh ./script_ejecutar_todo.sh

-al finalizar en el archivo timeopenmp.txt se generará una lista con el rendimiento para diferentes imágenes, número de hilos y tamaños de kernel.
+Once it finishes in the timeopenmp.txt file a list with the performance for diferent images, number of threads and kernel sizes will be generated.